 More than anything else, the beach has been the main reason that Greatstone village exists as ever since 'going to the seaside' has been popular, Greatstone beach has drawn holiday makers from far and wide.
 It provides safe sea bathing in the haven of Romney Bay and miles of fine sand to build all the castles you want.

-There is a council car right next to the beach, as are the public toilets.
-Just across the road from the beach there is a pub, a fish and chip shop, fast food outlet and convenience store.
+There is a council car park right next to the beach, where there are also some public toilets.
+Just across the road from the beach there is a pub, a fish and chip shop, fast food outlet and a convenience store.

 The Sound Mirrors at Greatstone, also known as Acoustic Mirrors, Concrete